theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 **Q: Why is this on GitHub instead of the usual popular MSFS add-on sharing sites?**
 A: I want to remain in full control of the Terms of Use and Licensing of this add-on, so I prefer to host it here.

+**Q: Can I used this scenery as a real airport?**
+A: This is just a dummy airport to provide parking spots for the studio, it isn't intended to be operational.
+Technically, it's got a tiny runway, so you can try if you really want 😅!

 **Q: Can you add some light / white background studios?**
 A: This is next on my list - watch for updates here!